apostrophecms/docs/docs/guide/database-queries.md

   })
 ```

 The `project` builder is one that uses a MongoDB syntax.
-The object passed as an argument should include schema field names for the document type we're querying with each set to `1`.
+The object passed as an argument should include schema field names for the document type we're querying with each set to `1` or `true`.
 This tells the database that we only want these fields in each document we get back.
 In addition to simple fields, Apostrophe enhances `project` to handle relationship fields and the special property `_url`.

 The `_id` property is always included no matter what projection is used.